 From Legacy Brands to Niche Audiences

 One hypothesis about the low performance of Tidal is that it doesn't offer a free trial.
 However, Apple Music also doesn’t offer a free subscription option yet it performs 6x better in terms of brand awareness.
 Apple itself is a legacy and iconic brand, one of the best known in the tech world.
-Could this be the reason for its better brand awareness.
+Could this be the reason for its better brand awareness?
 And what is this telling you about bringing new products to the German market?
 Are German consumers prepared to pay for a quality product, and if so, what do these consumers look like as a niche audience?

 On the other hand...

 ...we have SoundCloud which has positioned itself in the music streaming market with a focus on more unique content and content from emerging artists and uploads from users.
 Founded in Sweden in 2007, the company now has its headquarters in Berlin and it serves over 175 million monthly users with a mix of free and premium services that allows users to easily upload, promote and share audio.
-SoundCloud are performing 5x better than Tidal when it comes to brand awareness even though they both push unique content as their USP, compared to Apple Music and Spotify who focus on promoting more mainstream music.
+SoundCloud is performing 5x better than Tidal when it comes to brand awareness even though they both push unique content as their USP, compared to Apple Music and Spotify who focus on promoting more mainstream music.

 Dive Deeper into Brands with Data-driven Brand Tracking

-If the brand managers of these music streaming services subscribed to a brand tracking platform, they would be able to take a data-driven look at just exactly what is driving this brand awareness, including how it has performed over time and how its performing for different audiences.
+If the brand managers of these music streaming services subscribed to a brand tracking platform, they would be able to take a data-driven look at just exactly what is driving this brand awareness, including how it has performed over time and how it's performing for different audiences.
 They would gain insights into more information such as unaided brand awareness and brand consideration.
 As brand managers, the more information that you have access to, opens doors for more brand success.

 Below is a little snapshot of what brand consideration looks like amongst music streaming brands.
-Overall, the level of brand consideration for other brands besides Spotify are pretty low.
+Overall, the level of brand consideration for other brands besides Spotify is pretty low.
 Does this mean that Spotify has the bulk of the market and people are barely looking at other brands?

 Brand managers, does this match up to our above hypotheses?
 What do you make of the data compared to the brand awareness figures?